 What is the timeline for applying for and being selected for an IFTSA volunteer position?

-Self-nominations open on November 20, 2020 and close on December 20, 2020.
-Candidates will then be interviewed by the Nominating Committee in January and February 2021, and the final slate will be presented to IFTSA members on March 1, 2021.
+Self-nominations open in December and close on January 9, 2022.
+Candidates will then be interviewed by the Nominating Committee in January and February 2022, and the final slate will be presented to IFTSA members on March 1, 2022.

 How much time do IFTSA leaders spend on their positions?